deshawnwatson100-max/klarity-app/README.md

 The analysis appears inline in the conversation thread with the same calm lime + dark aesthetic.

-### Timeline Screen
-A unified timeline showing communication patterns across all chat loops, with optional filtering by person.

-#### Purpose
-The Timeline is the user's primary place to review communication patterns over time — without calendars, manual tracking, or emotional logging.

-#### Default View: All Conversations
-When the Timeline screen opens:
-- Shows a single unified timeline containing entries from all chat loops
-- Entries are ordered newest to oldest
-- No grouping by day, week, or date

-Entry examples:
-- "You held a boundary — it landed well."
-- "You softened due to guilt."
-- "Being more direct reduced follow-ups."
-- "This topic escalated."

-Each entry:
-- One short sentence
-- Neutral, observational tone
-- No judgment
-- No metrics, scores, or streaks

-#### Person Filter (Optional)
-At the top of the screen:
-- Subtle selector showing "All conversations"
-- Tap to open a person picker
-- Select a person to filter the timeline
-- Header updates to show "Timeline · [Person's Name]"
-- Tap "All conversations" to return to full timeline

-#### Timeline Entry Rules
-Entries are generated automatically from chat loop activity.
-Only log moments that help improve future replies:
-- Boundary attempts
-- Boundary outcomes
-- Communication style effectiveness
-- Repeated friction patterns

-Do not log raw messages or emotional dumps.

-#### Footer Controls
-At the bottom of the Timeline screen with muted styling:
-- **Clear timeline** - Removes all timeline entries
-- When filtered by person:
-  - **Clear timeline for this person**
-  - **Pause learning for this person**
-- Confirmation modal only shown for destructive actions

-#### Accessing the Timeline
-- Open the slide-over drawer (swipe from left or tap menu)
-- Tap "Timeline" menu item
-- Screen slides in from the right

-#### Design Philosophy
-The Timeline should feel like: **"Klarity remembering what matters — not tracking me."**

-- No calendar
-- No exact dates (uses vague time like "recently" or "earlier")
-- No charts or analytics
-- No therapy language
-- No gamification

-**Core Rule**: If the timeline does not clearly help the user reply better in the future, it should not exist.
-Silence is better than noise.

 ### Past Loops System
 The app supports multiple conversation sessions: